m-zeeshan-aly/Muhammad-Zeeshan-Bitnine-Intership-test-q1-and-q2/README.md

 # Muhammad-Zeeshan-Bitnine-Intership-test-q1-and-q2

+# Bitnine Intership Text Question No 1

+Using this structure, please write a function that returns fibonacci sequence based on the following arithmetic operations (+, -,*, /) and conditions.
+The fibonacci function should be implemented using Dynamic Programming.

+## Table of contents

+- Requirements
+- Installations
+- Compilation
+- Execution
+- Code Summary
+## Requirements

+This module requires the following modules:

+Understing of Programming in C language

+## Installations

+Install C language to your local machine so that code can be run and can be seen what it tyring to do.

+## Compilation

+To compile the following code run the command in terminal: gcc DPAfibq1.c -o DPAfibq1

+## Execution

+To run the following code to see the out put run the command in terminal: ./DPAfibq1

+## Code Summary

+This function uses a bottom-up approach to build up the fibonacci sequence, starting with the base cases of fib(0) = 0 and fib(1) = 1, and then building up to the nth value using the provided arithmetic operation.
+The function takes in an integer n, and the operation to be performed.
+The result is returned as a pointer to a Node struct, containing the fibonacci value, and it's using the TypeTag enum to store the type of operation.

+Note: This function doesn't handle the cases when operation is DIVIDE and the result is negative or when dividing by zero.

 # Bitnine Intership Test Question No 2

 Implement the following piecewise recurrence relation in the 3 different ways.